 It’s festival season!
-Everyone loves a good frolick in a field right?
-And we all know what we’re doing by now right?
-We never get sunburn, or drenched.
-Certainly no blisters and we definitely don’t forget anything.
+Everyone loves a good frolic in a field, right?
+And we all know what we’re doing by now, right?
+We’re not going to get sunburnt or drenched.
+Certainly no blisters, and we definitely won’t forget anything.
 Yeah?
+Yeah?!
 No. It’s pretty easy to forget some of the festival essentials, so we’ve put together a handy guide on what to take to a festival!
 That way, you’ll never be caught out again.

-Don’t worry though, we’re not asking you bring everything but the kitchen sink!
-Party of the beauty is roughing it after all.
-Use this as an essential checklist of what you should probably try bring.
+Don’t worry – we’re not asking you to bring everything except the kitchen sink.
+Part of the beauty is roughing it after all.
+Use our festival essentials guide as a checklist of what you should probably try to bring.

-Make sure that your ticket is somewhere safe, ideally easy to reach because you’ll be needing it at the door.
-Once you’re in and you have a wristband, your ticket has done it’s job and you can
+Make sure that your ticket is somewhere safe, and ideally somewhere easy to reach because you’ll be needing it at the door.
+Once you’re in and you have a wristband, your ticket has done its job.

-You’re not getting anywhere without your ticket – it’s arguably the ultimate festival essential.
+You’re not getting anywhere without your ticket – it’s the absolute biggest of the festival essentials.

-More and more festivals have cashpoints now, so just bringing your card is easier than ever.
-However, they do run the huge risk of getting lost, and in the age of contactless someone could be having a great time on your money.
-Signal isn’t great either, so you might not be able to ring your bank and turn it off.
+More and more festivals have cashpoints now, so just using your credit or debit card on site is easier than ever.
+However, they do run the huge risk of getting lost, and in the age of contactless, someone could end up having a great time on your money.
+Mobile phone signal is often patchy at festivals too, so you might not be able to ring your bank and turn it off.

-Bringing cash with you is always reliable, and it sets you within a budget – which may or may not be a good thing.
+Bringing cash with you is always a reliable option, and it sets you within a budget – which may or may not be a good thing.

-An absolute festival essential.
+A tent is an absolute festival essential.
 It can be as simple or as fancy as you want.
-If you plan on doing a lot of festivals this summer, it pays off investing in a good tent.
+If you plan on doing a lot of festivals this summer, it pays off to invest in a good tent.
 If you’ve just got the odd one or two, a £20 pop-up tent can’t really go wrong.

-And if you do plan on getting a cheap one and ditching it, make sure to keep an eye out for any homeless charities that are taking donations!
-Don’t be that guy that leaves it in the field for someone else to take care of.
+For those planning on getting a cheap tent and ditching it, make sure to keep an eye out for any homeless charities that are taking donations.
+Don’t be that person that leaves it in the field for someone else to take care of.

-The same goes for a good sleeping bag – but you might get more use from a good sleeping bag outside of festival.
-Get one warm, insulated and waterproof.
-Keep an eye for those army surplus stalls – they always good, hardy stuff and it’s not too expensive.
+A good sleeping bag is equally important.
+The bonus is that you might get more use from a good sleeping bag outside of a festival.
+Get one that’s warm, insulated and waterproof.
+Keep an eye out for those army surplus stalls – they’re always good, hardy stuff and it’s not too expensive.

-This isn’t always a must-have item, but it can be life changing.
-If you manage to find a nice, flat bank to pitch your tent, great.
+A roll mat isn’t always a must-have item, but it can be life changing.
+If you manage to find a nice, flat bank to pitch your tent, that’s great.
 But most people won’t be so lucky, and so a roll mat can be the perfect remedy.

-If you’re really keen, a blow up mattress may be the way to go, but bear in mind your tent will need to be big enough to match.
+If you’re really keen to have a comfortable night’s sleep, a blow up mattress is an excellent alternative.
+However, bear in mind your tent will need to be big enough to match.

 Tissues, wet wipes and loo roll

-Don’t trust porta-loos.
-Ever.
-Under no circumstances are they to be relied upon, okay?
-Keep a few loo rolls in your tent, and take some packets of tissues with you when you go out to the arenas.
-Wet wipes never go amiss for a quick sponge bath either/
+Keep a few loo rolls in your tent, and take some packets of tissues with you when you go out to the various stages.
+Wet wipes never go amiss for a quick sponge bath either.

-Gone are the days where you expect to go without outside communications for the whole festival.
-It’s actually pretty easy to stayed charged the entire time, especially with the addition of charging stations everywhere.
+Gone are the days where you expect to go without outside communication for the whole festival.
+It’s actually pretty easy to keep your phone on the entire time, especially with the addition of charging stations everywhere.

-There are loads of pretty affordable power banks and portable chargers out there now, and they come in handy when you’re out and about everywhere.
-Especially when you’re sat somewhere comfy and just don’t want to get up to move near a plug.
-Anker by far have some of the best priced chargers for their quality.
+There are loads of pretty affordable power banks and portable chargers out there, and they come in handy when you’re out and about around the festival site.
+That’s especially true when you’re sat somewhere comfy and just don’t want to get up to move closer to a plug.
+Anker have by far some of the best priced chargers for their quality.

-These are an absolute festival essential with over 1000 uses.
-Need to separate your clean from dirty clothes?
-Your wet from dry?
+Bin bags are crucial for any festival given that they have tons of uses.
+Need to separate your clean clothes from your dirty clothes?
+Your wet from your dry?
 What about extra waterproofing on your bedding?
 Somewhere to put your rubbish?
 Putting your feet back in wet shoes?
 Or even as an extra raincoat in the worst of circumstances?
 Trust us.
 Bring bin bags.

 Waterproofs & wellies

 It’s essential to have a good pair of shoes at a festival, wellies or not.
-They have become a solid part of festival fashion, and there are so many great designs out there that you’re spoiled for choice.
+Wellies are essentials for festival fashion, and there are so many great designs out there that you’re spoilt for choice.
 Design your own, or even invest in a good pair of walking boots for true all round foot protection.

 Don’t forget to bring a solid waterproof jacket as well.
 You will be thankful for it when UK weather does what it does best.
-Check out more ways to survive a festival in the rain.
+Check out more ways you can survive a festival in the rain.

-Remember the age old rule – UK weather is contrary and will always do the exact opposite of what you want.
-Bring some sunglasses too, just in case it’s actually sunny.
+Remember the age old rule: UK weather is contrary and will always do the exact opposite of what you want.
+Bring some sunglasses, just in case it’s actually sunny.

-Which means you should also have some sun cream to hand.
-You don’t want to come away from a festival with just sunburn to prove it.
+The above means you should also have some sun cream to hand.
+You don’t want to come away from a festival with sunburn just to prove it.

-Remember when we said never trust Porta-loos?
-Yeah.
+Remember when we said never trust portaloos?
+Yeah, that.
 Hand sanitiser will be an absolute godsend, so make sure you always have some to hand.
 Remember, running water is scarce at a festival.

 This is an absolute must, especially if you don’t plan on bringing any extra tent proofing.
-Duct Tape can fix absolutely that can go wrong.
-Hole in your tent, in your jacket, waterproofing your shoes, fixing your love life… Well, maybe not that last one, but it’d do a damn good job.
+Duct tape can fix absolutely that can go wrong.
+Hole in your tent, hole in your jacket, hole in your shoes, fixing your love life… Well, maybe not that last one, but it’d do a damn good job.

-The possibilities are endless with Duct Tape, and it’s well worth bringing some along.
-Your campsite will love you for it.
+The possibilities are endless with duct tape, and it’s well worth bringing some along.
+Your camping buddies will love you for it.

 Earplugs and an eyemask

 If you’re a light sleeper this one will come in handy.
-Campsites are going to be noisy, it’s a given, but you can’t always enjoy yourself if you’re grouchy from a bad nights rest.
+Campsites are always going to be noisy, but you can’t enjoy yourself properly if you’re feeling grouchy from a bad night’s rest.

 Reusable water bottle

 This is fast becoming an festival essential.
-Festival’s have water points all over, so make sure you have a hardy water bottle you can take with you.
-Remember to fill it up before you go to bed each night, you’ll thank yourself in the morning.
+Festivals have water points all over, so make sure you have a hardy water bottle that you can take with you.
+Remember to fill it up before you go to bed each night; you’ll thank yourself when you’re dying for a drink in the morning.

 First aid kit